 concludes Ibrahim Maina, Program Coordinator at KDI.

-To learn more about Kounkuey Design Initiative and their Public Space Projects please visit their website www.kounkuey.org.
+To learn more about what Kounkuey Design Initiative is, and their Public Space Projects please visit their website www.kounkuey.org.